rhyslwells/Data-Archive/content/standardised/Data Cleansing.md

 ---
 aliases: []
 category:
-date modified: 27-07-2025
+date modified: 1-08-2025
-tags: [cleaning, transformation, portal]
+tags: [cleaning, portal, transformation]
-title:
 type: term
 ---
 Data cleansing is the process of correcting or removing inaccurate, incomplete, or inconsistent data to improve its [[Data Quality]] for analysis.
 Involves: